 Bergamot essential oil helps to get rid of tension, anxiety, manages stress, and harmonizes when we have too much going on.
-It is believed that it helps to reduce activity in sympathetic nervous system so it makes the body to relax and release tension.
+It is believed that it helps to reduce activity in the sympathetic nervous system so it gets the body to relax and release tension.
 In aromatherapy, bergamot oil is considered as a natural antidepressant.
 We especially recommend this oil for postpartum women when it comes to harmony and balance.
-In addition, it is considered as an aphrodisiac (to cause an increase of sexual desire, passion) – seductive, appetizing scent helps to relax and to switch our body and mind to a higher mode.
+In addition, it is considered as an aphrodisiac (to cause an increase of sexual desire, passion) – the seductive, appetizing scent helps to relax and to switch our body and mind to a higher mode.

 Bergamot essential oil is especially compatible with lavender, rose, jasmine, ylang-ylang, mandarin, orange, rosemary, frankincense essential oils.

 Attention!
 Bergamot essential oil can irritate the skin and increase sensitivity to UV radiation.
 Never apply pure bergamot essential oil on skin or mucosa!

 Before applying on the skin, dilute with a carrier oil, rich cream or lotion.
 Bergamot essential oil is NOT recommended to use in the bath.
 It is safe to use in a diffuser next to babies from 6 months old.
 It is safe for pregnant and nursing women.

 - Diffuse bergamot essential oil in an electric diffuser.
 It will help to clean the air from bacteria and viruses, and will fill your home with a wonderful aroma.
 Bergamot essential oil, among other properties, is highly antibacterial!
 During the day, add 6 to 8 drops of bergamot essential oil to the diffuser, 3 to 4 drops at night.
 Try this amazing duo before bedtime – 3 drops of bergamot with 2 drops of lavender essential oil.
 This synergy will sooth and help you fall asleep faster.